-INTEL ADVISOR MAY NOT WORK UNDER SECURITY-ENHANCED LINUX (SELINUX) SETTINGS or make a SELinux mode adjustment by
+INTEL ADVISOR MAY NOT WORK UNDER SECURITY-ENHANCED LINUX (SELINUX) SETTINGS or make a SELinux mode adjustment by setting the line "SELINUX=permissive" in your /etc/sysconfig/selinux file

 Security-enhanced Linux settings (SELinux) are currently not supported by the Intel Advisor and need to be either disabled or set to permissive for a successful tool suite installation.
 This product supports only "Permissive" mode.
 To run the product successfully you may either disable SELinux by